usaeedcs/GoogleVisionAPICamera/README.md

+# Google Vision Security Camera
+This is a security camera powered by AI that utilizes ESP32-CAM, Node.js, and Google Vision AI API.

+This web application performs AI-based analysis on photos captured by an ESP32-CAM device.
+Users can instruct the connected ESP32-CAM to take photos through the web app.
+Once the images are received, Google's Vision AI API is employed for tasks such as recognizing objects and emotions in the photos.

+ESP32-CAM can connect to wifi, so it displays the photos on a web server.
+We just created a separate NodeJS webserver that extracts those photos and puts them on its customized web application.
+Then using Google Vision API it analyzes the photos.

+# Steps:
+There were two sections for the setup of this project.
+The first section was hardware.
+I used C++ and the Arduino IDE to set up the ESP32-CAM.
+"Random Nerd Tutorial" provided with simple C++ source code which I modified to suit my needs, you can also follow the steps of setting up your camera using this link: https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/.

+The second setup was setting up the web server with Node.js

 # Camera Web Server

-This repository contains the code for a web server that interacts with an ESP32-CAM module to capture and process images.
+The web server folder contains the code for the web server that interacts with an ESP32-CAM module to capture and process images.
 The server is built using Node.js and Express, and it utilizes the Google Cloud Vision API for image analysis.

 ## File Description
 The main file in this repository is `server.js`, which serves as the entry point for the web server.
 It includes routes for capturing images from the ESP32-CAM, performing object detection, and analyzing emotions in the captured images.

-## Dependencies
+## Requirements:
-The server relies on several Node.js packages, including:
+Arduino IDE, ESP32-CAM, NodeJS, Google Vision AI API The server relies on several Node.js packages, including:
 - Express: for handling HTTP requests and serving static files
 - Axios: for making HTTP requests to the ESP32-CAM